 Rye, located in the Country Club Plaza shopping district, offers progressive American cuisine, sourcing many of its ingredients from farmers in the Kansas City region.
 The brunch menu offers crepes, an omelet of the day, huevos rancheros and more.
 Dinner selections include the restaurant’s famous fried chicken, roasted rainbow trout, and shrimp and grits.
 Indulge in a specialty desert such as salted maple chocolate tart or a sweet potato blondie with brown sugar ice cream.

-Kansas City's reputation for great barbecue is well deserved.
-Check out longtime favorites like Arthur Bryant's, Jack Stack or Gates or explore a newer place like Char Bar Smoked Meats & Amusements that serves up traditional barbecue, a variety of sides and salads, and several vegetarian options including grilled pimento cheese with fried green tomato and avocado on sourdough bread.
-You can sample burnt ends – Kansas City's claim to barbecue fame – at all four places.
+Kansas City’s reputation for great barbecue is well deserved.
+Check out longtime favorites like Arthur Bryant’s, Jack Stack or Gates or explore a newer place like Char Bar Smoked Meats & Amusements that serves up traditional barbecue alongside several vegetarian options including grilled pimento cheese with fried green tomato and avocado on sourdough bread.
+You can sample burnt ends – Kansas City’s claim to barbecue fame – at all four places.